 This article reviews the GL Account Mapping page for Workforce.
 Here, Users can map R365 Payroll expenses and liabilities to existing GL Accounts.

-When a Payroll Run's status is updated to 'Paid', Payroll Journal Entries are automatically created in R365 Accounting.
+When a Pay Run is approved, Payroll Journal Entries are automatically created in R365 Accounting.
 The GL Account Mapping page will determine which GL Account is used for each Payroll Account.
 Each Payroll Account in R365 Payroll is associated with a specific earning, benefit, or deduction.
 Only the Payroll Accounts being used by your organization are required to be mapped.

 Note: The GL Account Mapping feature will be rolled out in Q2 2023 to all Instances with Workforce enabled.

 The Permissions listed here are associated with the GL Account Mapping page.
 These Permissions can be added to Custom User Roles as well as single Users.
 Learn more about managing Permissions and Custom User Roles here.

 GL Account Mapping Permissions are found in the Permission Tree as follows:

 - Edit Payroll GL Mapping

 - GL Mapping

 - Workforce Payroll

 Learn more about User Setup and Security here.